The A85 Virgo is the latest hybrid IEM from Fidue and is the successor to their original and highly regarded A83.

 The rubbery cable finish is a little more basic than the cloth jack of the A91 but comparing the properties of each I believe the cable is similar in wire materials, if not the core count.
-The A85, like the A91 uses an SPC or a silver plated OFC copper wire, however, FIDUE advertise the A91 as an 8-core cable and make no reference to the core count on the 1.3m A85 cable.
+The A85 Virgo, like the A91, uses an SPC or a silver-plated OFC copper wire, however, FIDUE advertises the A91 as an 8-core cable and makes no reference to the core count on the 1.3m A85 cable.
 I can only presume then we are looking at a 4-core SPC cable.

 The finishing on the cable components is very good quality.
 The straight angle 3.5mm gold plated stereo jack is finished in a small branded light grey aluminum barrel.
 Strain relief is low profile but looks well put together.
 You will find similar short black strain reliefs on either side of the complementary silver barrel branded y-splitter.
 The adjustable chin strap is also made of similar aluminum metal.